Gastric Sleeve Surgery

 Medication

-Most medications can continue until the day of surgery, and they will be recommenced post-operatively under our direction.
+Most medications can be continued until the day of surgery and will be recommenced after surgery under the direction of your treating team.

-Fish Oil supplements should not be consumed within 14 days of surgery.
+Fish oil supplements should be stopped at least 14 days before surgery.

 What is Gastric Sleeve Post-Operative Care?